Johnfavour20/CS-Department-Complaint-Hub-Login/readme.md

 # CS Department Complaint Hub

-A sophisticated, fully-responsive, and feature-rich web application designed to streamline the complaint submission and resolution process for a university's Computer Science department.
+A sophisticated, fully-responsive, and feature-rich full-stack web application designed to streamline the complaint submission and resolution process for a university's Computer Science department.
 This project provides a transparent and efficient communication channel between students and administrators through dedicated, role-based dashboards.

-This is a comprehensive frontend-only demonstration built with **React** and **TypeScript**.
-It simulates a full-stack experience by using mock data and leveraging the browser's `localStorage` to ensure data persistence across sessions.
+The frontend is a comprehensive demonstration built with **React** and **TypeScript**, simulating a full-stack experience by using mock data and leveraging the browser's `localStorage` for data persistence.
+The backend architecture is designed with **Node.js**, **Express**, and **Prisma** to provide a robust and scalable foundation for future development.

 ---